What Is The Success Rate Of A Hair Transplant?

 When your hair transplant procedure is done, it will take some time to see the visibility of the results.
 As soon as the transplanted sections of hair begin to heal, you may notice that you start to lose even more of your hair for the first few months.
 Your surgeon might have reassured you that this is normal and to be expected.

-Once your hair transplant would be fully healed, you will notice that follicles of your hair will begin to make an appearance.
+Once your hair transplant is fully healed, you will notice that the follicles of your hair will begin to make an appearance.
 The hair would grow in due course, be the same texture and length as the rest of your hair.
 Hair transplants performed by a micrograft could be dyed, styled, and cut according to your preference.

 What To Expect Long-Term

-Your hair transplant should sustain over the long-term.
-It is possible that as you age, the hair follicles will thin, but they would most likely produce at least some sort of hair for the rest of your life.
+Your hair transplant should be sustained over the long term.
+It is possible that as you age, the hair follicles will thin, but they will most likely produce at least some sort of hair for the rest of your life.

 When To Talk To A Doctor